 LED strips come in a few different voltages, with the most common being 5V and 12V.
 I'm going to use a 12V strip as the LED output will be brighter despite using only a short strip of LEDs.

 This is the LED strip I used for this guide.
+I chose it because it stays cool and has LEDs packed closely together, resulting in brighter LED output.

 Type and brightness